jgvfwstone/ArtificialIntelligenceEngines/README.md

 How To ...
 ===========
-There are help files within individual directories:
+There is help file within each directory, for example:

     DeepLearningEnginesCode/Python/howToGetPytorch.tex.md